On this page

 Anecdotal, not verifiable

-Based on advocacy reporting and community observation, families have reported waits of two to four or more years between registration and invitation.
-Timelines vary by region, but no published data confirms regional differences.
+Non-official estimates: families and advocacy groups have reported waits of two to four or more years between registration and invitation.
+These are not Ontario-published wait times, your timing can vary, and no published data confirms regional differences.

 No reliable region-level data exists